-It is noted to be in up to 25% of the cases of Macular Degeneration.
+It is noted to be in up to 25% of the cases of Macular Degeneration and 7% in Glaucoma.
 Interesting, and an interesting topic for me to talk about with my patients.
 Maybe many older adults may not want to discuss it due to the fact that they may be thought of as having some form of dementia.
-Due to brain function, but not due to loss of brain function but to the Macular Degeneration or other conditions in which a person is partially or completely blind - similar to phantom limb syndrome.
+Due to brain function, but not due to loss of brain function but to the Macular Degeneration, Glaucoma or other conditions in which a person is partially or completely blind - similar to phantom limb syndrome.

 Is there a cure for CBS?